If not us, then who?

 This is Green School, we educate for sustainability and we activate a new generation of green leaders to take climate actions and fight for their future.

-You can help us to activate more youth green leaders to create a better future by learning here.
+You can help us to activate more youth green leaders to create a better future, learn more here.